mlswg/mls-protocol/draft-ietf-mls-protocol.md

 membership_tag = MAC(membership_key, MLSMessageContentTBM)
 ~~~

-When decoding a MLSPlaintext into a MLSMessageContentAuth,
+When decoding an MLSPlaintext into an MLSMessageContentAuth,
-the application MUST check `membership_tag`, and MUST check that the
+the application MUST check `membership_tag` and MUST check that the
 MLSMessageAuth is valid.

 ## Encoding and Decoding a Ciphertext